PrinceOfPuppers/sync-dl/README.md

 ```
 sync-dl ytapi --logout
 ```
-Will remove invalidate and delete access and refresh token for the youtube api, requiring you to log in next time you use `sync-dl ytapi --pushorder`
+Will remove invalidate and delete access and refresh token for the youtube api, requiring you to log in next time you use `sync-dl ytapi --pushorder`.

 # DEVLOPMENT